Italy Jobless Rate Rises In May

 ROME (dpa-AFX) - Italy's jobless rate increased in May after easing in the previous month, data from the statistical office ISTAT showed on Thursday.

-The jobless rate fell to 7.8 percent in May from 6.6 percent in April.
+The jobless rate rose to 7.8 percent in May from 6.6 percent in April.
 In March, the unemployment rate was 8.2 percent.
 Economists had expected the rate to rise to 7.7 percent.

 The number of job seekers increased by 307,000 persons to 1.93 million in May from 1.62 million in the preceding month.